 - Skin problems (eczema, acne, hives, athlete’s foot, ringworm, dandruff)

 - Sugar/carbohydrate cravings

 Candida is especially common after taking antibiotics, which causes a reduction in essential bacteria and allows yeast to proliferate unchecked and colonize moist parts of the body.
-Other factors that may encourage yeast overgrowth are restrictive clothing, warm weather, poor hygiene, and a compromised immune system.
+Other factors that may encourage yeast overgrowth are a diet high in starchy sugary foods, excessive alcohol, restrictive clothing, warm weather, poor hygiene, and a compromised immune system.